Collagen For Men: How To Decide If You Should Take It & Benefits

 Most adults could benefit from collagen supplements—no matter their age or sex—as it' boasts a host of universal benefits, and is generally very well tolerated.* And did we mention: Hello, protein.
 So should men take collagen specifically?
 Well, if you're a man and want to take it: By all means!

 Really the only difference you may find for collagen supplementation as it relates to men is protein dosage.
 Allow me to explain.

 Collagen is a type of protein (it's an incomplete protein, but more on that in a second).
 For healthy adults, you need at least 1 gram of protein per kilogram of body weight per day for muscle mass maintenance.
 From there, protein needs increase based on activity levels: highly active adults should consume 1 to 1.5 grams of protein per kilogram of body weight per day.

 Collagen supplementation can help you achieve your daily protein intake, and can act as a complementary source of amino acids.
-In fact, a 2019 study found that as much as 36% of daily protein could come from collagen peptides while simultaneously achieving daily essential amino acid requirements.*
+In fact, a 2019 study found that as much as 36% of daily protein could come from collagen peptides1 while simultaneously achieving daily essential amino acid requirements.*

 And since many men weigh more than the average woman (and typically have more connective tissues, where collagen resides)—men may need a higher collagen dose.
 Of course, this is neither definitive nor true in every case, and should be evaluated on a person-by-person basis.